Understanding The Divorce Process

 One exception to this advice is if there is family violence, a history where one spouse solely controlled all the finances, or one spouse has no income without assistance from the other spouse.
 If you are in any of these situations or believe there may be hidden marital assets, we can help you make legal decisions that deal with these circumstances.

 While moving forward with your life is fine, we recommend not moving in with a new partner until your divorce is finalized.
-Property division and child custody disputes can be affected by these types of new living arrangements and it may not viewed favorably by the court.
+Property division and child custody disputes can be affected by these types of new living arrangements and it may not be viewed favorably by the court.

 You know your own children best, including what they understand, what they can handle, and what is appropriate.
 It is important to reassure them that it is not their responsibility to figure out a custody solution or burden to take a side.
 Never use your children to hurt the other parent.
 Most parents’ primary goal with their children is to raise them to be well-adjusted, happy adults.
 Your behavior during and after your divorce plays a vital role in the way your children develop emotionally.